Amyy16/js-basis/README.md

 #### List the tech fields that use JavaScript, for example FrontEnd.
 Some of the tech fields that use Javascript includes:

+#### Differentiate between Statically typed and Dynamically typed programming languages and give examples of languages that fall under each category

+#### Differentiate between the JavaScript data types ‘null’ and ‘undefined&nbsp;